 From the point of view of the result, we can distinguish methods which output DTDs or XSDs.
 The problem is that some of the methods claim to produce XSDs, but their expressive power is not beyond the expressive power of DTD.
+Hence we distinguish only true XSD producing methods.
 Since most of the DTD constructs are intended for specification of content models of elements, the existing approaches focus mainly on them.
 Consequently, they often ignore attributes, mixed content or special data types, such as ID, IDREF(S).
 In case of XSD constructs the existing methods focus on simple data types, elements having various contexts and "syntactic sugar" such as unordered sequences.

 On the other hand, the types of the inference process can be divided into heuristic and grammar-inferring.
 In the former case the result does not belong to any class of grammar and, hence, we cannot say anything about its features.
 In the latter case the algorithms output particular class of languages with specific characteristics.
-Although grammars accepting XML documents are context-free, the problem can be reduced to inferring a set of REs, each for a single element.
-But, since according to Gold's theorem [15] regular languages are not identifiable only from positive examples (i.e. sample XML documents which should conform to the resulting schema), the existing methods need to exploit either heuristics or restriction to an identifiable subclass of regular languages.
+Although grammars accepting XML documents are context-free, the problem can be reduced to inferring of a set of REs, each for a single element.
+But, since according to Gold's theorem [14] regular languages are not identifiable only from positive examples (i.e. sample XML documents which should conform to the resulting schema), the existing methods need to exploit either heuristics or restriction to an identifiable subclass of regular languages.

 Most of the existing approaches use the following strategy: For each occurrence of element $e \in \Delta$ and its subelements $e_1, e_2, ..., e_k$ we construct a production $e \to e_1 \ e_2 \ ... \ e_k$ .
 The left hand side is called element type, the right hand side is called a content model of the element type.
-The productions form so-called initial grammar (IG).
+The productions form so-called initial grammar.
 For each element type the productions are then merged, simplified and generalized using various methods and criteria.
-A common approach is so-called merging state algorithm, where a prefix tree automaton (PTA) is built from the productions of the same element type and the automaton is generalized utomaton/grammar is expressed in syntax of the respective XML schema language.
+A common approach is so-called merging state algorithm, where a prefix tree automaton is built from the productions of the same element type and the automaton is generalized via merging of its states.
+Finally, the generalized grammar/automaton is expressed in syntax of the respective XML schema language.

-An example of IG and PTA is depicted in Figure 1.
+An example of an initial grammar and prefix tree automaton is depicted in Figure 3.